 As an editor and executive board member of UNC Law’s North Carolina Journal of International Law, Chris received the Seymour Wurfel Award, which honors one executive board member for outstanding contributions to the journal.
 He was also a member of the Holderness Moot Court organization’s client counseling team and judges’ chair for Holderness’s J. Braxton Craven moot court competition.

 Chris is a member of the North Carolina State Bar and is admitted to practice in U.S. District Court for both the Middle District and Eastern District of North Carolina, as well as the U.S. Court of Appeals for the Fourth Circuit.
 Chris is a board member of the North Carolina Lawyer Chapter of the American Constitution Society.
-He is a member of the Public Justice Foundation, the National Association of Consumer Advocates, and the Consumer/Commercial Rights Section of North Carolina Advocates for Justice.
+He is a member of the Public Justice Foundation, the National Association of Consumer Advocates, and both the Consumer/Commercial Rights Section and the Products Liability, Class Actions, and Mass Torts Section of North Carolina Advocates for Justice.
 Chris is also a Certified Information Privacy Professional (US) through the International Association for Privacy Professionals, a resource on privacy law and best practices for attorneys and professionals in medicine, human resources, and other fields.

 Chris is an avid cyclist who leads rides for a Research Triangle-based cycling club that raises money to support the National Multiple Sclerosis Society.
 He is a board member of Triangle Bikeworks, a local nonprofit group that organizes week-long bicycle tours of historic regions with young adults from underserved communities.
 He is also an amateur chef and a proud uncle to three nieces and a nephew.
 A native English speaker, Chris is fluent in German and proficient in Japanese and French.

-- 21 James Scott Farrin Attorneys Recognized by "Best Lawyers in America"3
+- 21 James Scott Farrin Attorneys Recognized by "Best Lawyers in America"4

 - North Carolina “Super Lawyers” Recognizes 3 James Scott Farrin Attorneys on 2022 ‘Super Lawyers’ and ‘Rising Stars’ Lists4